Madfabulous: Production

 The film is directed by Celyn Jones and produced by Mad as Birds.
 It is scripted by Lisa Baker in her feature film debut.
 Producers are Nadia Jaynes and Sean Marley while executive producer is Nicola Pearcey of Picnik Entertainment.
 Support comes from Ffilm Cymru Wales and the Welsh Government via Creative Wales.

 Callum Scott Howells joined the cast in May 2024 as Henry, 5th Marquess of Anglesey.
 Ruby Stokes and Rupert Everett joined the cast in August 2024.

 Principal photography got underway in Wales in August 2024 with filming locations including Anglesey, Caernarfon and Pwllheli.

+Release

+The film had its world premiere at the BFI Flare: London LGBTIQ+ Film Festival on 25 March 2026, before being released theatrically in the United Kingdom on 5 June, by Icon Film Distribution.
+A short film titled Access Denied was attached to theatrical screenings of Madfabulous.

+Reception

+In September 2026, the film received six nominations at the BAFTA Cymru Awards.